Senior journalist E Somanath passes away | Politics

 Somanath, a well-known political and environmental reporter, was undergoing treatment for brain hemorrhage at a private hospital here.

-A veteran in political and Assembly reporting, Somanath retired from Malayala Manorama, a regional daily, last year.
+A veteran in political and Assembly reporting, Somanath retired from Malayalam daily, Malayala Manorama, last year.